 The educational system of Saudi Arabia has undergone a stunning improvement.
 Nowadays, the system consists of 27 private and 25 public universities, and this number is growing.

-The country has around 30,000 schools, and a significant variety of colleges and other educational institutions.
-The country’s education platform is available to all citizens and offers students free education, free study books and a care system.
+The country has around 30,000 schools and a significant variety of colleges and other educational institutions.
+The country’s education platform is available to all citizens and offers students free education, free study books, and a care system.

 Mohammed Luqman works at King Saud University in Riyadh, and he says that the country needs to concentrate more on higher education.
-We can find plenty students in undergrad classes, but what we really do need are more students in higher education.
+We can find plenty of students in undergrad classes, but what we really do need are more students in higher education.
 Many of our students want to study abroad, because of scholarships, or decide to become employed as a consequence of the local and regional need for educated workers.

 Of the nations latest budget for academic education will King Saud University in Riyadh receive the most impressive share (SR 9.4 billion), followed by King Abdulaziz University in Jeddah (SR 5.7 billion).
-Third in the nation is Mohammed bin Saud Islamic University in Riyadh (SR 3.8 billion), while King Fahd University of Petroleum and Minerals in Dahran will receive SR 1.3 billion.
+Third in the nation is Mohammed bin Saud Islamic University in Riyadh (SR 3.8 billion), while King Fahd University of Petroleum and Minerals in Dhahran will receive SR 1.3 billion.

-In addition to establishing high conditions in education and learning, the Saudi Arabia is stimulating its people to engage in academic studies in foreign countries by offering scholarships and grants.
+In addition to establishing high conditions in education and learning, Saudi Arabia is stimulating its people to engage in academic studies in foreign countries by offering scholarships and grants.

 Under the King Abdullah Scholarship Program, the Saudi Kingdom has subsidized around 18,000 university students in the recent past, and under the same program more than 7,500 students successfully concluded their study programs